aiskov/java-on-aws-workshop/README.md

 **Control Questions:**
 1. How can we use S3 versioning?
 2. Do we able to use S3 presigned urls to upload files?
+3. How should we configure TTL?
-3. How could system work in case of redis fault?
+4. How could system work in case of redis fault?
-4. How should we configure Redis timeouts?
+5. How should we configure Redis timeouts?
+6. How redis sessions could affect local environment?

 **Achievements:**
 1. We use more flexible storage, that provides additional functionality as versioning and direct access.
-2. We able to use cache to provide better performance and minmize load to database.
+2. We are able to use cache to provide better performance and minimize load to database.
-3. We may switch stick sessiong on load balancer.
+3. We may switch stick sessions on load balancer.

 ### Step 5 - Introduce CI/CD and Dev environments
 TBD